WirelessAlien/EpubReader/README.md

 ## About The Project:

-This is a Compact Epub Reader for Android, based on [Epublib](https://github.com/psiegman/epublib)
+This is a Compact Epub Reader for Android, based on [EPUB3Reader](https://github.com/pettarin/epub3reader) using [Epublib](https://github.com/psiegman/epublib).
+It is updated just to make it compatitable with newer Android version (and a few things removed).
+Other things are same as original project.

 Features: